DataDog/datadog-kafka-connect-logs/README.md

 transforms.addExtraField.static.field=extraField
 transforms.addExtraField.static.value=extraValue
 ```
-Now if you restart the sink connector and send some more test messages, each new record should have a `extraField` field
+If you restart the sink connector and send some more test messages, each new record should have a `extraField` field
 with value `value`.
 For more in-depth video, see [confluent's documentation](https://docs.confluent.io/current/connect/transforms/index.html).

 ## Testing